Afiya55/F1-Race-Pace-Analysis/README.md

 - 2023 Miami GP Race Pace Comparison
 - 2023 Imola GP Race Pace Analysis

+(Screenshots of the graphs created are attached along with the code)

 More race pace and telemetry analysis projects will be added over time.